JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 ### Operations
 Must be able to:
-- Add a node
+- Add a node - add the end of the list, and then re-arrange pointers
-- Delete a node
+- Delete a node - keep the list the same, re-arrange pointers
 - Move to next node
 - Move to prev node
 - Search the list